-MASEN is the entity responsible for the implementation of the Grievance Mechanisms for external stakeholders for the NOOR Laayoune complex.
-ACWA Power is the entity responsible for the implementation of the Grievance Mechanisms for the power plant.
+MASEN is the entity responsible for the implementation of the Grievance Mechanisms for external stakeholders for the NOORo Solar Power Complex.
+ACWA Power is the entity responsible for the implementation of the Grievance Mechanisms for NOORo IV (in addition to NOORo I, II & III).